Christopher Weaver: Current

-Weaver is currently pursuing a career in academia, in which he teaches computational media in the College of Integrative Sciences at Wesleyan University.
+As of 2016, Weaver has been pursuing a career in academia, in which he teaches computational media in the College of Integrative Sciences at Wesleyan University.
 He also teaches in the Comparative Media Studies and Engineering departments at MIT.
 He is a Fellow of the Futures of Entertainment Consortium; a Board Member of the Communications Technology Roadmap Group and a visiting scientist in the Microphotonics Center.
 Recently, he was asked to co-direct a new Center at MIT, which will use the science and epistemology of game tools to enhance STEM education for children of multiple age groups.

 Weaver continues to serve on committees for various national and international organizations.
 Some of his past and present appointments include: